-Additionally, we show in Table 1 correlation coefficients for the 4 locations for the altitudes between 80 and 98 km.
-Positive correlation values correspond to the occurrence of an eastward directed wind together with an increased LOD.
-The values of the NH follow a similar pattern, with positive coefficients below the vertical transition height and negative above.
+Additionally, we show in Table 1 correlation coefficients for the four locations for the altitudes between 80 and 98 km.
+Positive correlation values correspond to the occurrence of an eastward-directed wind together with an increased LOD.
+The values of the NH follow a similar pattern, with positive coefficients below the vertical transition height and negative ones above.
 Davis shows a different pattern, with overall negative correlation coefficients.
 This is owing to the opposite zonal wind pattern compared to the NH.
-Theoretical, a time shift of ~ half a year would lead to a similar correlation pattern as in the NH.
+Theoretically, a time shift of \sim 6 months would lead to a similar correlation pattern to that in the NH.

-- Figure 8 shows, the mean zonal wind at ~80 km geometric height, based on MLS data, and the LOD.
-These mean zonal winds include wind values within the longitude grid between 0°E and 20°E, which is comparable to the NH stations.
-The Figure is divided in 10° latitude steps centered at latitudes from 80° to 10°S/N. Each latitude grid includes values for +/- 6°.
-For the MLS observations the comparison between the wind and the LOD are similar to the 80 km meteor results at the respective latitudes.
-Furthermore, the occurrence of half a year time shift between both polar hemispheres can be seen.
+Figure 8 shows the mean zonal wind at \sim 80 km geometric height, based on MLS data, and the LOD.
+These mean zonal winds include wind values within the longitude grid between 0 and 20° E, which is comparable to the NH stations.
+The figure is divided in 10° latitude steps centered at latitudes from 80 to 10° S/N. Each latitude grid includes values for $\pm 6^{\circ}$.
+For the MLS observations the comparisons between the wind and the LOD are similar to the 80 km meteor results at the respective latitudes.
+Furthermore, the occurrence of a time shift of 6 months between both polar hemispheres can be seen.
 A 180° phase shift would lead to the wind-LOD pattern of the opposite hemisphere.
-Furthermore, the strongest correlation between both parameters can - 35 be seen at northern polar latitudes.
+Furthermore, the strongest correlation between both parameters can be seen at northern polar latitudes.
 Due to an increase in the difference between the geometric and geopotential heights, we do not show comparisons for higher altitudes.
 We added correlation coefficients (black) between the mean zonal wind and the LOD for each latitude.
 A correlation increase towards the northern high latitudes is visible.
 The same would be seen if a 180° phase shift is added to the time series.
 Additionally, we present global correlations (green) by averaging mean zonal wind data over all longitudes, whereby possible stationary planetary waves are filtered.
-The global correlation coefficients are nearly
+The global correlation coefficients are nearly similar to the values for previous average winds between 0 and 20° E. The shape of the curves between the global average winds is also nearly equal; therefore we did not add them in the figure.